JustThatRandomCoder/juliusgrimm_portfolio/README.md

 - **Modern Tech Stack:** Uses React with TypeScript for scalable and maintainable code.
 - **Interactive UI:** Showcases animations and transitions for an engaging user experience.
 - **Extendet About-Me-Page:** In this new Portfolio I've decided to give you a little backgound on myself.
-- **Customizable:** Simple and modular structure to allow modifications and upgrades.

 ---